CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Github in the container

-Shortcut: Copy the template for bash script from here: [personal_keys_and_settings.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/personal_keys_and_settings.sh).
+Shortcut: Download the template for bash script from here: [personal_keys_and_settings.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/personal_keys_and_settings.sh) into Win10 folder `~\.ssh`.
 It contains all the steps from below.
-You need to personalize it first and save it into Win10 folder `~\.ssh`.
+You need to personalize it.
 Then copy it manually into WSL2 - just once.
 Run in `WSL Terminal`:

 ```bash